elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-10-16-cs2107-lecture-8-network-security.md

 - Sits on top of **transport layer**
 - When application wants to send data to the other endpoint, it first pass the data and the destination IP address to SSL/TLS
-- TLS/SSL protects the data using encruption (Confidentiality) and MAC (AUthenticity) and then instructs the transport layer to send the protected data
+- TLS/SSL protects the data using encryption (Confidentiality) and MAC (Authenticity) and then instructs the transport layer to send the protected data
 - **End to end encryption** is performed

 Note: HTTPS employs ssl/tls